-A. Written Senior Thesis
+A. Written Thesis

 Regarding the written product, the supervising faculty member will generate a brief evaluative summary for each thesis supervised during the academic year (included below).
 This summary will indicate the name of the student, the title of the senior thesis, the grade earned on the senior thesis, and an indication of the basis for the grade assigned.
-We employ the "Rubric for Senior Thesis" as a general guideline for grading.
+We employ the "Rubric for Thesis" as a general guideline for grading.
 (The rubric is included as Appendix Three to this report.)
-In general, if a student earns an A or B on the senior thesis, this will be taken to indicate a "green light" in terms of assessment of student learning.
+In general, if a student earns an A or B on the thesis, this will be taken to indicate a "green light" in terms of assessment of student learning.
 If a student earns a C, this will be taken to indicate a "yellow" light in terms of assessment.
 Finally, if a student earns a D or an F, this will be taken to indicate a "red" light in terms of assessment.
 Finally, any additional information deemed relevant to the assessment of the student's work may be included.

-Electronic copies of all senior theses will be obtained and stored by the Chair of the Philosophy Department.
-In addition, electronic copies of all senior theses will be posted on the Department's webpage.
+Electronic copies of all theses will be obtained and stored by the Chair of the Philosophy Department.
+In addition, electronic copies of all theses will be posted on the Department's webpage.
 This invites a "public" viewing of our students' work.
 To see the quality of their work, visit our website!

-The data for philosophy seniors completing PH400 during the 2008-2009 academic year is provided below.
+The data for philosophy seniors completing PH400 during the 2010-2011 academic year is provided below.

+Title: Forgetting Epistemology

-Student: Student #1 Thesis Title: An Answer to the Error Theory: Utilitarianism Grade: (Green Light) (Dr. Money)
+Grade: (Green Light) (Dr. Roark)